How to Best Understand Bloor’s Research on HANA

 IQ is in decline, and Adaptive Server is in one of the steepest declines I have ever seen at DB-Engines.
 This is a site that estimates database popularity.

-A good reason to not get acquired by SAP.
+A good reason not to get acquired by SAP.

 Hadoop for SAP BW EDW Archiving